Estádio Beira-Rio: Significant games won by Internacional

-In 2010 Internacional once again reached the final of the Libertadores and once again the second leg was played at the mythical Beira-Rio.
+In 2010, Internacional once again reached the final of the Libertadores and once again the second leg was played at the Beira-Rio.
 Playing against Chivas Guadalajara in Mexico, the Colorado team won 2–1.
-At Beira-Rio, it won 3–2, driven by a frenzied crowd, before the game was conducted by an orchestra and during the 90 minutes, it promoted a great spectacle.
-Once the match was over, it became official.
-South America was red once again.
+At Beira-Rio, it won 3–2.
+The game was then conducted by an orchestra for 90 minutes.

-In 2011, with the stadium already under renovation for the World Cup and with limited capacity, it rewarded every Inter supporter with a 3–1 victory led by Leandro Damião, who scored twice, and Kléber, who converted a penalty, securing the victory and the Recopa Sudamericana title.
+In 2011, with the stadium already under renovation for the World Cup and with limited capacity, Internacional won a 3–1 victory led by Leandro Damião, who scored twice, and Kléber, who converted a penalty, securing the Recopa Sudamericana title.
 This was the last title won outside the state realm before the stadium's remodeling.